 Graphical models were shown to provide consistent estimates of the precision matrix (\cite{GLASSO,meinshausen2006,cai2011constrained}). \cite{goto2015} estimated a sparse precision matrix for portfolio hedging using graphical models.
-They found out that their portfolio achieves significant out-of-sample risk reduction and higher return, as compared to the portfolios based on equal weights, shrunk covariance matrix, industry factor models, and no-short-sale constraints. \cite{AwoyePhD} used Graphical Lasso (\cite{GLASSO}) to estimate a sparse covariance matrix for the Markowitz mean-variance portfolio problem to improve covariance estimation in terms of lower realized portfolio risk. \cite{Millington} conducted an empirical study that applies Graphical Lasso for the estimation of covariance for the portfolio allocation.
-Their empirical findings suggest that portfolios that use Graphical Lasso for covariance estimation enjoy lower risk and higher returns compared to the empirical covariance matrix.
-They show that the results are robust to missing observations. \cite{Millington} also construct a financial network using the estimated precision matrix to explore the relationship between the companies and show how the constructed network helps to make investment decisions. \cite{Caner2019} use the nodewise-regression method of \cite{meinshausen2006} to establish consistency of the estimated variance, weights and risk of high-dimensional financial portfolio.
+They found out that their portfolio achieves significant out-of-sample risk reduction and higher return, as compared to the portfolios based on equal weights, shrunk covariance matrix, industry factor models, and no-short-sale constraints. \cite{AwoyePhD} used Graphical Lasso (\cite{GLASSO}) to estimate a sparse covariance matrix for the Markowitz mean-variance portfolio problem and reduce the realized portfolio risk. \cite{Millington} conducted an empirical study that applies Graphical Lasso for the estimation of covariance for the portfolio allocation.
+Their empirical findings suggest that portfolios using Graphical Lasso enjoy lower risk and higher returns compared to those using empirical covariance matrix. \cite{Millington} also construct a financial network using the estimated precision matrix to explore the relationship between the companies and show how the constructed network helps to make investment decisions. \cite{Caner2019} use the nodewise-regression method of \cite{meinshausen2006} to establish consistency of the estimated covariance matrix, weights and risk of high-dimensional financial portfolio.
 Their empirical application demonstrates that the precision matrix estimator based on the nodewise-regression outperforms the principal orthogonal complement thresholding estimator (POET) (\cite{fan2013POET}) and linear shrinkage (\cite{Ledoit2004}). \cite{cai2020high} use constrained $\ell_1$-minimization for inverse matrix estimation (Clime) of the precision matrix (\cite{cai2011constrained}) to develop a consistent estimator of the minimum variance for high-dimensional global minimum-variance portfolio.
 It is important to note that all the aforementioned methods impose some sparsity assumption on the precision matrix of excess returns.